-Nearest rail station from Dalhousie is Pathankot (84 kms away).
+The nearest rail station from Dalhousie is Pathankot (84 km away).
 Regular trains from Delhi are available on this route.
-A night trains suits best as it reaches Pathankot early morning.
+A night train suits best as it reaches Pathankot early morning.
 Some buses run from Pathankot to Dalhousie in the morning.
 Otherwise, taxis are easily available outside the station to go ahead.

-Dalhousie is about 570 kms (more than 11 hrs of drive) away from Delhi.
-For most of the route the roads are in good shape and you can self-drive.
-Regular buses by HRTC and some private operators are available from Delhi (ISBT) for Dalhousie which leave in the evening and reach Dalhousie the next morning.
+Dalhousie is about 570 km (more than 11 hrs of drive) away from Delhi.
+For most of the route, the roads are in good shape and you can self-drive.
+Regular buses by HRTC and some private operators are available from Delhi (ISBT) for Dalhousie which leaves in the evening and reaches Dalhousie the next morning.